viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 interface in a browser window.
 This interface is running on the login node so if you want to do any heavy lifting you need to login to your reserved compute node also here.
-This is done by opening a terminal in the running linux envirolnment and log on to your compute node as before NB!
+This is done by opening a terminal in the running linux environment and log on to your compute node as before NB!
 If you have no active reservation you have to do that first.

+{% highlight bash %}
 ssh -Y computenode
+{% endhighlight %}

 Once at the compute node we can load necessary modules and open an IGV session.

+{% highlight bash %}
     module load bioinfo-tools
     module load IGV/2.3.40
     igv-core
+{% endhighlight %}

 This should start the IGV so that it is visible on your screen.
 If not please try to reconnect to uppmax or consider running IGV locally as that is often